-To be part of a better future for our customers and employees by understanding and solving our customers’ needs and problems.
+To be part of a better future for our customers and employees by understanding and solving our customers’ problems and meeting their needs.

 Our mission is to identify customer’s electrical problems and develop solutions.